Your corporation size determines whether you have a contact person or a secretary.

 Before a person becomes a contact person or secretary they must give their consent in writing.
 The corporation must keep a copy of this consent in its records.

 The corporation must notify the Registrar about any new appointment within 28 days of the decision.
 Use the Notification of a change to corporation officers' details form to do this.
-This form can be lodged online.
+You can log in to lodge a form online.

 Resigning or retiring from the role